Xetibo/ReSet-Doc/sections/existing_projects/interpreted_languages.typ

 functionality is only supported in Neovim and not in any other Neovim interpreter. @neovimluadocumentation

+#pagebreak()

+For the example plugin, the Neovim plugin package manager "lazy" is used.
+@lazy_neovim\
-In @testplugin, a Neovim test plugin is visualized.
+In @testplugin, a Neovim test plugin is visualized. @testplugin_neovim

 #let code = "
+-- define local variables
 local opts = {
-  what = 0,
+  val = 0,
 }

 local test_plugin = {
   opts = opts,
 }

-function test_plugin.setup(user_config)
-  test_plugin.opts = user_config
+-- include variables in user configuration function test_plugin.setup(user_config) test_plugin.opts = user_config
   vim.tbl_deep_extend(\"force\", opts, user_config)